jbock-java/zerobuilder/README.md

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.github.h908714124/zerobuilder/badge.svg)](https://maven-badges.herokuapp.com/maven-central/com.github.h908714124/zerobuilder)

-This project generates some variants of the builder pattern.
+This project aims to generate some useful variations of the builder pattern.
 It can be used in two different ways:

 * To create and update <em>instances of</em> immutable value objects.